Shaoze-2026/Tableau_Project_Data_Visualization-Dashboard/README.md

 - Indie is the most popularity music genre and Electronic is followed while jazz is the third.
 - The most energy doesn't means has most tempo.
 But it demonstrate high energy music usually has high tempo.
 - Instrumentalness and loudness show an opposite trend across genres.

+## Using the Health data set conduct an analysis.

+- Analyse the Health dataset to identify meaningful trends and patterns.
+- Explore the data without a fixed scope, focusing on insights that could support organisational planning.
+- Highlight behaviours, demographic differences and emerging health issues.
+- Document key findings that may guide future support, resource allocation and targeted interventions.